 - Bad Luck Charm: Several of the treasures that Lupin has stolen during the Red Jacket series have been cursed objects.
 Some are supposed to be supernaturally cursed, while others are just cursed with misfortune.

 - When Lupin steals the burial mask of King Tutankhamen, he starts acting possessed, and abnormal.
 He can't even escape from handcuffs with his usual grace!
 The curse affects the eyecatch, too.
-Instead of "Nani?", a spooky voice is used.
+Instead of the usual quirky "Hai~!" from Lupin, he says in a spooky voice "Tatari ja~!"
+(I'm cursed!).

 - In reference to the Real Life superstition, Lupin steals the Hope Diamond in "A Wedding Ring is an Accursed Trap" to give to Fujiko as an engagement ring.
 Among the misadventures afterwards: Lupin's car is completely destroyed, Fujiko becomes an old crone, and Zenigata suddenly becomes a much better shot when firing at Lupin's gang.